1. What is this website for?

 Online since October 1998, Gothic BC is the hobby and pet project of Atratus (Michael R. Barrick).
 Originally not much more than a link to the Van-Goth and Gothic BC mailing lists on eGroups.com, Gothic BC grew over the years to the point where the site received about a half a million page views every month from well over four thousand unique visitors in its heyday.

 It was with the addition of the photogallery in October of 2000 when the site really began to take off.
-The main photogallery now contains 63332 photographs.
+The main photogallery now contains 63458 photographs.
 Here you will find a visual history of the BC scene no other site can come close to.

 Later in 2002, after the purchase and subsequent bastardising of eGroups (formerly OneList) by YahooGroups, the Gothic BC mailing list was moved to a non-commercial server thanks to Avi, who also hosts Sanctuary Radio.
-It has since been moved back to YahooGroups, but it little used these days.
+It has since been moved back to YahooGroups, but it is little used these days.

 Also in 2002 the Gothic BC Livejournal community was started and remains functional, but little used since the advent of Facebook.
 Gothic BC also has a presence on facebook, started in 2008.